ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/architecture/_index.md

 prev: /openprotocolspec/2025-04-05/manifest
 next: /openprotocolspec/2025-04-05/base-protcol
 ---
-**ZTAuth*** uses a client-host-server architecture:
+**ZTAuth*** employs a client–host–server architecture, defined as follows:

-- The **host** is where the client runs (for example: a server, container, or edge device).
+- **Host**: The environment where the client operates (e.g., a server, container, or edge device).
-- The **client** is the system, application, workload or ai-agent that needs to be protected.
-It must have the correct permissions to do its job.
+- **Client**: The protected entity (e.g., application, workload, or AI agent) requiring authorization to perform operations.
+It must possess valid permissions to function correctly.
-- The **server** is the authorization server.
-It checks requests and returns decisions.
+- **Server**: The authorization server responsible for evaluating access requests and issuing authorization decisions.
-- The **txn-token service** complies with the [oauth transaction token specification](https://www.ietf.org/archive/id/draft-ietf-oauth-transaction-tokens-05.html).
-It gives the client the tokens needed by the PDP to make authorization decisions.
+- **Transaction Token Service**: A component conforming to the [OAuth Transaction Token specification](https://www.ietf.org/archive/id/draft-ietf-oauth-transaction-tokens-05.html), responsible for issuing tokens to clients.
+These tokens are used by the PDP to evaluate and authorize specific transactions.

-In this setup:
+In this architecture:

-- The **client** is also called the **Policy Enforcement Point (PEP)**.
-It sends requests and applies the decisions.
+- The **Client** acts as the **Policy Enforcement Point (PEP)**.
+It initiates authorization requests and enforces the decisions received.
-- The **server** is also called the **Policy Decision Point (PDP)**.
-It checks the policies and makes the decisions.
+- The **Server** functions as the **Policy Decision Point (PDP)**.
+It evaluates policies and returns authorization decisions.
-- The **host** is where the client runs.
+- The **Host** serves as the runtime environment for the PEP.

-The PDP can run in two ways:
+The Policy Decision Point (PDP) supports two deployment models:

-- As a **central authorization server**, shared across multiple clients.
+- **Central Authorization Server**: A shared PDP instance serving multiple Policy Enforcement Points (PEPs) across a distributed system.
-- As a **proximity PDP**, running close to the workload (on the same machine or local network).
-This allows fast decisions and works even if disconnected.
+- **Proximity PDP**: A local PDP instance deployed close to the workload (e.g., on the same machine or within the same local network), enabling low-latency authorization decisions and continued operation in the event of network disconnection.

-> In small or limited environments, the PEP and PDP can run together on the same host to make things simpler and faster.
+> In constrained or resource-limited environments, the PEP and PDP may be co-located on the same host to reduce complexity and improve performance.

-**ZTAuth*** works well in systems that are disconnected or only sometimes connected.
-It is **eventually consistent**: the authz and trust models — called `Auth* Models` — are updated from the central server regularly.
+**ZTAuth*** is designed to operate reliably in environments with intermittent or absent network connectivity.
+It employs an **eventual consistency** model in which authorization and trust data — collectively referred to as `auth* models` — are periodically synchronized from a central server.

 ```mermaid
 graph LR